sionaww/Homology-Detection/README.md

 chr24 2542440 c17 --- chr11 133938820 h6
 chr24 5629899 c19 --- chr11 118415243 h4
 chr5 28862733 c22 --- chr14 72399156 h9

-How to Run the Analysis
+## How to Run the Analysis

-Open SexChromosomeEvolution.ipynb in Jupyter Notebook.
+- Open SexChromosomeEvolution.ipynb in Jupyter Notebook.
-Run all cells in sequence to compute the alignment scores and identify Best Reciprocal Hits (BRH).
+- Run all cells in sequence to compute the alignment scores and identify Best Reciprocal Hits (BRH).
-Review the results, which will include the alignment scores, chromosome mappings, and orthologs for each gene.
+- Review the results, which will include the alignment scores, chromosome mappings, and orthologs for each gene.
-Interpret the results to answer the central question: Are the human X chromosome and the chicken Z chromosome homologous?
+- Interpret the results to answer the central question: Are the human X chromosome and the chicken Z chromosome homologous?
-Example Analysis
-After running the analysis with the full data set, you will interpret the output to determine if the human X and chicken Z chromosomes share orthologous genes.
-If they do, the chromosomes may be homologous; if not, they likely evolved independently.

 ## Results Interpretation